Apio Developer Environment¶

 - Set the environment variable

-). - Set your desired breakpoints in the Scons part of Apio.
+APIO_SCONS_DEBUGGERto cause Scons to wait for the debugger (inapio/scons/SConstruct). - Set your desired breakpoints in the Scons part of Apio.

 - From the command line, run the Apio command that invokes the Scons subprocess (e.g.,

-). - In the VSC debugger, start the target
+apio build). - In the VSC debugger, start the target

-Attach remote debugger
+Attach remote debugger.

-Override Apio remote config for testing¶
+Apio remote config during testing¶

-Apio retrieves its package information from a remote config .jsonc
+Apio retrieves its package information from a remote config .jsonc file whose URL is stored in apio/resources/config.jsonc.
+During automated testing it is overridden to point